How To Build a Peer-to-Peer Lending Business Platform

 The platform can be created from scratch by hiring a team of blockchain programmers or by outsourcing development.
 However, it is better to use White Label solutions - ready-to-use products that can be customized.
 When using White Label, it is important to remember:

 These are template solutions that are not suitable for unique loan products.
-You can integrate your own lending scenarios into the White Label, but this will require hiring the appropriate specialists.
+You can integrate your lending scenarios into the White Label, which will require hiring the appropriate specialists.

 Such products contain fewer errors and are more trusted by users.
 The development time of a P2P platform from scratch is from 8 to 16 months.
 With White Label, this time can be cut in half.
 The cost will also decrease.